 One important factor to consider before purchasing a new air conditioning system is the comprehensiveness of the manufacturer’s warranty coverage.
 The only way to fully enjoy your unit’s efficient cooling is by guaranteeing it’s properly insured.
 Although many brands vary in their levels of coverage, a handful of them operate on a sliding scale.
 This means that you certain coverages depending on the level of your investment, whether economy, mid, or premium level models.

 Many manufacturers offer an entry-level 10-year warranty on parts and nothing else, so you’ll have to research what’s available to find the coverage that is right for you.
 Additionally, remember always to register your unit within an appropriate time period to activate your own warranty.

 Furthermore, the contractor you purchase your air conditioner from, should also provide a labour and installation warranty of at least 1 or 2 years.

 When you’re looking to purchase a new air conditioner for your Montreal home, be sure to check here if there are any government rebates available to help with your costs.
 If you’re interested in an ENERGY STAR-certified cooling system, the Heating and Cooling Incentive will be able to offer rebates for you.

-None currently, check back soon as we update these regularly.
+Currently there are no deals in Montreal, check back soon as we update these regularly.